Centigrade/IoT-PipelineChecker/README.md

 Alongside the obvious SUCCESS (green), RUNNING (blue) and FAILED (red) statuses there’s also  UNKNOWN (blinking blue, when the status is different from anything the code checks against).

+### **Deployment**

+* All parametres wich are to be use all through the project such as URLs, LEDs pins setup and many others should be stored in a [configuration file](https://github.com/Centigrade/IoT-PipelineChecker/blob/feature/finish-pipeLineChecker/config.h) and imported in to the [main file](https://github.com/Centigrade/IoT-PipelineChecker/blob/feature/finish-pipeLineChecker/IoT-PipelineChecker.ino) as a libary.

+* Also all sensitive informations not to be shared with the general public like for example passwords should be stored in a secret file an imported in to the [main file](https://github.com/Centigrade/IoT-PipelineChecker/blob/feature/finish-pipeLineChecker/IoT-PipelineChecker.ino) as a libary as well.
+Here we can find an example of such a file: [secrets.h.example](https://github.com/Centigrade/IoT-PipelineChecker/blob/feature/finish-pipeLineChecker/secrets.h.example).

 ### **Authors**

 * Martin Fokam Simo - Initial work - loTpipeLineChecker